 As far as the fundraisers’ efforts, it’s that simple!

 Beyond that— as you’ll read more about as this guide progresses— there are ways that your organization can step in at this point in the process.
 With custom, automated thank-yous and other messaging, you can increase revenue and steward these fundraisers in the long term.
-Click here to jump down to that section of this guide.

 You don’t have to sign up and get approved for Facebook fundraising.
 If you meet the requirements, all it takes is for a supporter to start a fundraiser on your behalf.
 However, you’ll soon learn that failing to register with Facebook fundraising can drastically slow down the payout process, so it’s a good idea to be aligned with Facebook’s program directly.